barbell-math/util/generators/structBaseWidget/README.md

 The arguments are as follows:

 1. identity (falg) (required): include this flag if the associated field should be considered to be part of the structs identity.
+False or missing if the field should not be used as part of it's identity.
 2. baseTypeWidget (string) (required if identity is provided): the widget that should be associated with the struct field.
 3. widgetPackage (string) (required if identity is provided): the package the